Marlin Darrah

 Marlin Darrah is the executive director of International Film & Video (IFV), a production company based in the United States.
-Darrah is one of the most widely traveled filmmakers in the world.
-For his documentary work in Portugal and in other locations throughout the world, Darrah was recently honored with a knighthood in the Royal House of Portugal.
+For his documentary work in Portugal and in other locations throughout the world, Darrah was honored with a knighthood in the Royal House of Portugal.

 From 1976 through 2015, Darrah produced several dozen documentaries, travel-adventure films and feature films in more than 140 countries.

 Darrah's company, IFV, maintains a stock library of original worldwide footage.
 Darrah's international high-definition shots have been purchased by producers in the television industry and by educational organizations for either limited-use or royalty-free licensing purposes.